-The components of the net pension liability as of June 30, 2020 were as follows:
+The components of the net pension liability as of June 30, 2021 were as follows:

-Total pension liability \$1,244,191
+Total pension liability \$806,628

-Plan net position (558,040)
+Plan net position (676,330)

-Net pension liability \$686,151
+Net pension liability \$130,298

-Plan fiduciary net position as a percentage of the total liability 44.85%
+Plan fiduciary net position as a percentage of the total liability 83.85%

 Actuarial Assumptions.
-The total pension liability was determined by an actuarial valuation as of July 1, 2020, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of July 1, 2021, using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50%

-Salary increases 3.75-9.00%, including inflation

-Investment rate of return 7.25%, net of pension plan investment expense, including inflation
+Inflation 2.50% Salary increases 3.75-9.00%, including inflation Investment rate of return 7.25%, net of pension plan investment expense, including inflation

 Mortality rates were based on the Pub-2010 Safety Retiree Headcount-Weighted Below Median Mortality Table adjusted by 87.5% for males projected generationally with Scale MP-2019 for the period after service retirement.
 The Pub-2010 Safety Disabled Retiree Headcount-Weighted Mortality Table projected generationally with Scale MP-2019 is used for the period after disability retirement.
+The Pub-2010 Safety Employee Headcount-Weighted Mortality Table projected generationally with Scale MP-2019 is used for the period after disability retirement.
 The Pub-2010 Safety Employee Headcount-Weighted Mortality Table projected generationally with projection Scale MP-2019 is used for deaths in active service.

-The actuarial assumptions used in the July 1, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.
+The actuarial assumptions used in the July 1, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.